davidknight00/stockInfinity/deliverables/deliverable_2.md

 **Postconditions**: The linked account would have put their input in on what could be done to better the application.
 **Main Flow**:
 1. The linked account has used the application for a while and is prompted to answer a short optional survey and accepts the invite.
-2. The linked account puts their feedback in and it gets sent to the developers/ stored **Alternate flow**:
+2. The server puts their feedback in and it gets sent to the developers/ stored **Alternate flow**:
 3. The linked account denies the short survey and gets returned to wherever they were.